whitslack/flakyflash/README.md

 	--free-clusters=read,reread
 ```

-If run with the `--verbose` option, Flakyflash outputs a human-readable decoding of all [standard FAT file system][fatgen103.doc] superblock fields, including FAT32-specific fields (if applicable) and the fields of the File System Information sector (if present).
+If run with the `--verbose` option, Flakyflash outputs a human-readable decoding of all standard [FAT][] or [exFAT][] file system superblock fields, including FAT32-specific fields (if applicable) and the fields of the File System Information sector (if present).

 For each free cluster (and, optionally, for each bad cluster), Flakyflash performs a user-specified sequence of actions, which may comprise: